XcalableMP/manual/en/nodes.rst

     !$xmp nodes p(3,*)

-When the user runs the sample program with 12 XMP processes, the node set p will have a shape of [4][3] in C, and (3, 4) in Fortran.
+When the user runs the sample program with 12 nodes, the node set p will have a shape of [4][3] in C, and (3,4) in Fortran.

 .. note::
    The user can use only one asterisk symbol in the last dimension of the node set.

 .. hint::
-   The dynamic node set may interfere with compiler optimizations and reduce the execution time.
+   The dynamic node set may interfere with compiler optimizations.
 Static node sets achieves better performance in general.

 Partial Node Set
 ------------------